HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 All the User Plugins coming from Github repo as a prefix gh

-user1_plugin describes how to create your own user plugin
+basic_demo describes how to create your own user plugin